What AI Means For Solo Lawyers, Small Law Firms And The Future of Legal Work

 One thing is for sure.

-It won’t look anything like it did before.
+It won’t look anything like it did before for sole practitioners, partnerships, in-house or BigLaw alike.

-Paul Ippolito is Principal of Ippolito Advisory.
-He is a legal futurist, lawyer coach and consultant to the legal profession.
-Paul is available for media enquiries, speaking, coaching and consulting.
+Paul Ippolito, Principal of Ippolito Advisory, is a coach for lawyers helping sole practitioners set up, launch, and grow their practices.
+He is available for media enquiries, speaking and consulting.
 You can contact him here.